-ADDITIONAL QUESTIONS - CLIMATE ( CHANGE 3.1.
-What aspects of climate change, if any, are most Increased very high The main limiting factor in the establishment of G . likely to affect the risk assessment for this organism? (annual mean holbrooki is water temperature, in particular during and winter winter.
-This species is not normally present in high minimum) and intermediate elevations (Murphy et al. 2015) in water part due to temperature but also water velocities temperature (see also Srean 2015).
+ADDITIONAL QUESTIONS - CLIMATE CHANGE 3.1.
+What aspects of climate change, if any, are most likely to affect the risk assessment for this organism?
+Increased (annual mean and winter minimum) water temperature very high The main limiting factor in the establishment of G. affinis is water temperature, in particular during winter.
+These species are not normally present in high and intermediate elevations (Murphy et al. 2015) in part due to temperature but also water velocities (see also Srean 2015).
 So if precipitation and water velocities decrease (e.g. due to agricultural use and increased evapo-transpiration), then the distribution of mosquitofishes could be enhanced.
+In the case of G. affinis , which currently is believed to have a very limited distribution, it has the potential to expand to have a distribution in the EU at least as widely as G. holbrooki , including into the more northerly countries due to the greater, but less well recognised, cold-tolerance of both species.
 3.2.
 What is the likely timeframe for such changes?
-20 years medium A 20-year time span is likely to be needed for winter minimum water temperatures to increase to within the near-zero °C minimum reported for G . holbrooki in recent publications.
+20 years medium A 20-year time span is likely to be needed for winter minimum water temperatures to increase to within the near-zero °C minimum reported for Gambusia species in recent publications.
 3.3.
-What aspects of the risk assessment are most likely to Establishment high With increased establishment success and change as a result of climate change? and Impacts frequency will come increased ecological and other impacts. - ADDITIONAL QUESTIONS - RESEARCH T 4.1.
-If there is any research that would significantly 1) high • The ecophysiological basis of cold adaptation in strengthen confidence in the risk assessment please Ecophysiology G. holbrooki. summarise this here.
-Impacts on: 2) • Native species and biodiversity in terms of Impacts on: endemic species, including risks associated with • Biodiversity parasite and pathogen transmission. • Ecosystem • Aquatic ecosystem function, especially outside of function Iberia • Ecosystem • Ecosystem services associated with Gambusia services invasions and management • Socio- Social and economic impacts associated with economic Gambusia invasions and management aspects
+What aspects of the risk assessment are most likely to change as a result of climate change?
+Establishment and Impacts high With increased establishment success and frequency will come increased ecological and other impacts.
+ADDITIONAL QUESTIONS - RESEARCI 4 4.1.
+If there is any research that would significantly strengthen confidence in the risk assessment please summarise this here.
+1) Ecophysiology 2) high • The ecophysiological basis of cold adaptation in G. affinis Impacts on: Impacts on: • Native species and biodiversity in terms of

+Biodiversity Ecosystem function Ecosystem services Socio- economic aspects endemic species, including risks associated with parasite and pathogen transmission.
+Aquatic ecosystem function, especially outside of Iberia Ecosystem services associated with Gambusia invasions and management Social and economic impacts associated with Gambusia invasions and management -- ---